FruitieX/homectl-server/README.md

 Note: this project is still in quite early stages.
 Regardless, I've been using this as a daily driver for over a year now.
 This is also my first "real" Rust project, which brings with it the usual caveats.
-The architecture isn't necessarily the best, but luckily refactoring Rust code is a fairly pleasant experience.
+Luckily refactoring Rust code is a fairly pleasant experience.

 If you're not ready to get your hands dirty with Rust code, I would suggest trying out other alternatives for now.